ET-z/engg1340-119/README.md

 - Enter/ Space -> Initiate shooting, choose 1 to shoot yourself, choose 2 to shoot The Dealer.
 - ESCAPE -> Pause the game

+### Items

+- Apple → +20 HP\
+- Knife → Double damage!
+(20 -> 40 damage)\
+- Beer → Discard the current shell\
+- Magnifying Glass → See if the next shell is live\
+- Handcuff → Skip the dealer's turn\
+- To use an item: press E/e

 > [!NOTE]
 > For the best experience, we recommend playing the official [soundtrack](https://www.youtube.com/watch?app=desktop&v=tZmq052Cf_Q&ab_channel=Tobythefloof) in the background!

-### Items

-Apple → +20 HP\
-Knife → Double damage!
-(20 -> 40 damage)\
-Beer → Discard the current shell\
-Magnifying Glass → See if the next shell is live\
-Handcuff → Skip the dealer's turn\
-To pick up item: press E/e

 ---